Prisca92/Project-4-final/README.md

 Accuracy measures the overall correctness of the model's predictions, regardless of class.
 The model achieves an accuracy of 0.90, indicating that it correctly predicts the class label for 90% of the instances in the dataset.
 Overall, this classification report suggests that the model performs well in distinguishing between the two classes, with high precision, recall, and F1-score values.
-The high accuracy and balanced performance metrics indicate that the model is effective in its classification task.
+The high accuracy and balanced performance metrics indicate that the model is effective in its classification task.Over all superior performance.

+-We explored coorelation between individual features and the target variable can provide initial insights into potential predictors of heart disease.

 Heart Disease vs Cholesterol Correlation